When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Directions: After the Peranakan Museum, continue along the street.

-At the end of the street you’ll see the colourful new Children’s Museum (opening late 2022) and next to that an old Masonic Lodge, now containing a restaurant called the Masons Table (Website, Tripadvisor Reviews*).
+At the end of the street you’ll see the colourful new Children’s Museum (Website, Tripadvisor Reviews*) and next to that an old Masonic Lodge, now containing a restaurant called the Masons Table (Website, Tripadvisor Reviews*).

 The Peranakan Community and Baba-Nyonyas